 At high speeds, it can be difficult to make sharp turns or avoid obstacles.
 By driving at a slower speed, you’ll have more control over your boat and be able to navigate through tight spaces more easily.
 It also reduces the chances of you flipping your boat over!

-Can RC boats go in salt water?
-Read on, here
+Check out my post: Can RC boats go in salt water?

 Which Is Faster – Gas Powered RC Boats or Electric RC Boats?